HamedFathi/DotLiquidExtended/README.md

 // It sets 'RootObject' for your anonymous object.
 // new { RootObject = obj }
-// You have access to it inside a template via 'root_object'.
+// You have access to it inside a template via 'root_object' with default naming convention.
 RenderObject(this Template template, object obj, bool inclueBaseClassProperties = false, IFormatProvider formatProvider = null)

 // Returns all AST nodes recursively.